pyxem/pyxem/docs/source/index.rst

 .. warning::

     The pyXem project is in early stages of development and there will be bugs.
-    Many methods must be used with care and could be improved significantly.
-The developers take no responsibility for inappropriate application of the code or incorrect conclusions drawn as a result of their application.
-Users must take responsibility for ensuring results obtained are sensible.
-We hope that by releasing the code at this stage the community can move forward more quickly together.
+    All methods must be used with care.
+The developers take no responsibility for inappropriate application of the code or incorrect conclusions drawn as a result.
+    We hope that by releasing the code at this stage the community can move forward more quickly.

 Contents
 ========